 Invite your online viewers to get involved in easy, low-barrier ways.

 Give them space to speak and be heard.
 How?
-Well, the Metaverse is a built-in collaboration with users to enable them to generate assets, content, and value.
+Well, the Metaverse is a built-in collaboration with users to enable them to produce assets, content, and value.

 And Exarta assists individuals to become the exclusive owners of their own content and, eventually, the web itself.
 Here’s some context: if Web 2.0 users generate the content, Web 3.0 users will generate the platform, create content and reap its benefits.